Junseo Lee

 Hello!
 I’m Junseo Lee (also known as Harris).

-I received my bachelor’s degree in Electrical and Electronic Engineering from Yonsei University, fully supported by the Hyundai Motor Chung Mong-Koo Foundation.
-I am currently fulfilling my mandatory national service through an alternative program, working as a research scientist in theoretical quantum computing.
+I received my bachelor’s degree in Electrical and Electronic Engineering from Yonsei University, fully supported by the Hyundai Motor CMK Foundation.
+After completing my undergraduate studies, I fulfilled my mandatory military service in South Korea as a Technical Research Personnel, during which I spent three years conducting research in theoretical quantum computing.
+Since my undergraduate years, I have been affiliated with the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University.

+For more details, please see my Curriculum Vitae (CV).
 You can also find me on LinkedIn, Google Scholar, and on X (formerly Twitter).

 I also maintain the Quantum Learning Theory Zoo, a curated reference page collecting key works in quantum learning theory.
 If you’re interested in this rapidly growing field, feel free to explore and share it!